 Every two years, the ERC organizes and hosts a symposium that focuses on special topics that are current and relevant to people involved in the transportation and combustion fields.
 Presentations are given by a range of experts providing perspectives on technical, strategic planning, policy and regulatory issues.
 The meetings have traditionally been well attended with 100-150 people from engine, automotive, truck, and energy companies.

-Our 2024 symposium is entitled “Hydrogen for Mobility and Power” and will be held June 12-13.
+Our 2024 symposium was entitled “Hydrogen for Mobility and Power” An agenda is available.
+Presentation slides available below.

-More details can be found in the fold below.
+More details can be found by expanding the fold below.

 This is an accordion element with a series of buttons that open and close related content panels.